kw7oe/kw7oe.github.io/content/posts/useful-date-functions-to-know-in-postgresql-during-aggregation.md

 Okay, enough of boring context.
 By implementing the feature above, we are going to learn the following date functions in PostgreSQL:

-- Convert date to specific timezone with `AT TIME ZONE`
 - Truncate date with `date_trunc`
 - Extract date parts, such as weekday, month and year with `date_part`.
 - Format date with `to_char`